 Holistic for Pets Offers Advice on the Benefits of Grain-free Pet Foods

-Cats are obligate carnivores, they should eat a diet that is high in meat content (acidic) even when they are seniors.
-When a cat’s Ph becomes too alkaline, struvite crystals can form, leading to a urinary tract infection.
-By feeding a grain-free, high meat-based food, your cat’s Ph will be more acidic, which leads to optimum urinary tract health.
+Cats are obligate carnivores; they should eat a diet that is high in meat content (acidic), even when they are seniors.
+When a cat’s PH becomes too alkaline, struvite crystals can form, leading to a urinary tract infection, or sometimes even a more serious condition that requires surgery, which could cost $1,000 or more.
+By feeding a grain-free, high meat-based food, your cat’s PH will be more acidic, which leads to optimum urinary tract health.